 The plant takes conservation measures through meticulous efforts to efficiently use energy, including the minimization of steam used in drying rubber.
-In fiscal 2011, amid concerns about electric power shortages during the summer months, the Takaoka Plant smoothed electricity consumption by shifting the operation of equipment using large amounts of electricity to earlier, off-peak hours.
-The plant plans to enhance energy efficiency even further by getting all employees involved in conservation efforts.
+Due to concerns in fiscal 2012, as in the previous year, concerning electric power shortages during the summer months, the Takaoka Plant leveled-out electricity consumption by shifting the operation of high electricity usage equipment to earlier, off-peak hours.
+The plant plans to enhance energy efficiency even further by involving all employees in conservation efforts.